bafu/hack-ubiquity/README.md

  * Get a command from another process, check it with the valid_command, execute the valid command
  * Input:
   * db: DebconfCommunicator object
+  * widgets:
-  * widgets: The dictionary whose keys are XXX and values are <plugin>.Page objects and plugininstall.Install.
+   * The dictionary whose keys are XXX and values are <plugin>.Page objects and plugininstall.Install.
+   * Every widget has Debconf commands (widget.<debconf-cmd>).

 * UntrustedBase: Base template class for accessing Debconf?